Ari-Jackson/final-frontend-fe/README.md

  #### Set up the environment variables:
 - [ ] Create a `.env` file in the project root.
+- [ ] Set Up a google developer account to use the Google Books API
 - [ ] Define the required environment variables according to the template